jundalisay/sp/content/en/research/indian/gospel/chapter-37.md

 stumble and faint on the road on either of those days, he would run to him, hoping that the man, through an accidental death, would become a ghost and be his companion.
 But such was his ill luck that everyone revived.
 The poor thing could not get a companion.
-"Just see, Rākhāl always gives his wife as an excuse.
+"Just see, Rakhal always gives his wife as an excuse.
 He says, 'What will become of her?'
 When I touched Narendra on the chest, he became unconscious; then he cried out: 'Oh, what have you done to me?
 Don't you know that I have a father and mother?'
 "Why has God made me lead this kind of life?
 Chaitanyadeva became a sannyāsi so that